2004 Premios Juventud

 The 1st Annual Premios Juventud (Youth Awards) were broadcast by Univision on September 23, 2004.

 Winners and nominees

 Marc Anthony and Thalía was the leading nominees, with 13 nominations each.
 Jennifer Lopez follows with 12 nominations in various categories.
 Other artists receiving nominations include Luis Miguel with 11, Paulina Rubio and Ricky Martin with 9 each, and Colombian pop star Shakira with 6 nominations.

 The night's biggest winners were Mexican superstar Thalía and Chayanne, with three statuettes.
-Other takers included Jennifer Lopez and popular Banda group Liberación, with two statuettes, baseball shortstop Alex Rodríguez, and Colombian idols Paulina Rubio and Juanes took home one award each.
+Other takers included Jennifer Lopez and popular Banda group Liberación, with two statuettes, baseball shortstop Alex Rodríguez, and pop singers Paulina Rubio and Juanes took home one award each.